 To apply for the program, please have the following ready to submit:

-• Demographic information: name, birth date, pronouns, contact information, high school
+• Demographic information: name, birth date, pronouns, contact information, high school, high school counselor

 • Parent/Guardian Information: name, phone number, email address